Zondax/cosmos-sdk/crypto/docs/adr.md

 * It will involve extensive testing.

+## Test Cases

+- The code will be unit tested to ensure a high code coverage
+- There should be integration tests around Wallet, keyring and crypto providers.
+- There should be benchmark tests for hashing, keyring, encryption, decryption, signing and verifying functions.

 ## Further Discussions

 > While an ADR is in the DRAFT or PROPOSED stage, this section should contain a